Haskayne Research: Shaping the Future of Business

 Here, world-renowned scholars tackle the most pressing challenges in business and society.
 Our leading research connects academic rigour with practical solutions that help businesses and communities adapt, grow, and thrive.

-We are home to one of North America’s top FinTech research groups and we are recognized leaders in Healthy Work and Global Strategy.
+We are home to one of North America’s top Fintech research groups and we are recognized leaders in Work and Health, and Global Strategies.
 From advancing and transforming financial systems to reimagining workplaces that ensure employees thrive to navigating the complexities of global competition, Haskayne researchers are at the forefront of ideas that matter.

 As we build momentum toward becoming one of Canada’s top five research business schools, our impact continues to grow.
 Haskayne faculty consistently delivers impact far beyond our size, securing competitive funding, publishing in leading journals, and shaping practice worldwide.